Jack L. Warner: Formation of Warner Bros.

 In 1925, the studio expanded its operations and acquired the Brooklyn-based theater company Vitagraph.
-Later that year, Sam urged Harry to sign an agreement with Western Electric to develop a series of talking "shorts" using the newly developed Vitaphone technology.
+Later that year, Sam urged Harry to sign with Western Electric to develop a series of talking short films using the new Vitaphone technology.

-Sam died of pneumonia in 1927 (just before the premiere of the first feature-length talking picture, The Jazz Singer), and Jack became sole head of production.
-His death left Jack inconsolable.
-One biographer writes, "Throughout his life, Jack had been warmed by Sam's sunshiny optimism, his thirst for excitement, his inventive mind, his gambling nature.
-Sam had also served as a buffer between Jack and his stern eldest brother, Harry.
-In the years to come, Jack ran the Warner Bros.
-Burbank studio with an iron hand.
-Following his brother's death, he became increasingly difficult to deal with and inspired the resentment of many of his employees.
+Sam died of pneumonia in 1927, just before the premiere of the first feature-length talking picture, The Jazz Singer, and Jack became sole head of production.
+Sam's death left Jack inconsolable: "Throughout his life, Jack had been warmed by Sam's sunshiny optimism, his thirst for excitement, his inventive mind, his gambling nature.
+Sam had also served as a buffer between Jack and his stern eldest brother, Harry."
+Without his brother and co-producer, Jack ran the Warner Bros.
+Burbank studio with an iron hand, and became increasingly demanding and harsh with his employees.

 As the family grieved over Sam's sudden passing, the success of The Jazz Singer helped establish Warner Bros. as a major studio.
-While Warner Bros. invested only $500,000 in the film, the studio reaped $3 million in profits.
-Hollywood's five major studios, which controlled most of the nation's movie theaters, initially attempted to block the growth of "talking pictures".
-In the face of such organized opposition, Warner Bros. produced twelve "talkies" in 1928 alone.
+From an investment of only $500,000 in the film, the studio reaped $3 million in profits.
+Hollywood's other five major studios, which controlled most of the nation's movie theaters, initially attempted to block the growth of "talking pictures".
+In the teeth of this opposition, Warner Bros. produced twelve "talkies" in 1928 alone.
 The following year, the newly formed Academy of Motion Picture Arts and Sciences recognized Warner Bros. for "revolutionizing the industry with sound".

 Despite Warner Bros.' new prosperity, Jack kept a tight rein on costs.
-He placed the studio's directors on a quota system and decreed a flat, low-key lighting style to make the sets look cheaper than they were.
+He placed the studio's directors on a quota system and decreed a flat, low-key lighting style to smooth out the defects of cheap film sets.